 Step into the Bobby Sharp Glassworks studio to watch the artist working his trade.
 Crafting stunning works of art for everyday use, high-quality wine carafes, beer mugs, and other hand-blown glassware and objects d'art are available for purchase.
 The studio also offers several workshops, including a popular "Make Your Own Beer Mug" class where up to six participants learn the skills to create their own glass-blown beer mug.

 Located just outside of Oneonta, Gilbertsville Expressive Movement (GEM) is home to fourteen outdoor sculptures on a 14-acre former campus in the middle of the village of Gilbertsville, a Historic District listed on the National Register of Historic Places.
-GEM encourages arts in the region with workshops and exhibits and offers residency and internship programs for emerging artists in art, music, literature and other programs.
-Feeling puckish afterwards?
-Grab a bite to eat at the Gilbertsville Value Way, or stop into the Village Soda Fountain to get a sweet treat.
+GEM encourages arts in the region with workshops and exhibits and offers residency and internship programs for emerging artists in art, music, literature, and other programs.

 Every Saturday night from mid-May to early October, the Cooperstown & Charlotte Valley Railroad cruises the tracks dating back to 1868 to the sounds of rhythm and blues performed by some of the region's most rockin' bands.
 Board the Cooperstown Blues Express for a three-hour tour on a historic train and enjoy a selection of food for purchase and a cash bar featuring local beer and wines.
 A seasonal schedule of other train experiences is also available.